 In some cases, features have become a proxy for something that buyers do care about.
 For example, camera megapixels signify picture quality and horsepower numbers signify car performance; even though experts know that lenses, sensors, handling and torque, among other things matter more.

 People use these short cuts and heuristics to simplify the buying process.
 If your marketing is really good, they’ll also use them to champion your products to their friends and colleagues.
 (Just think about the first time somebody showed you an iPhone or some other cool gadget – they didn’t get the spec sheet out, they showed you a couple of things it could do.)

-Marketers know that if you try to talk about everything, you’re saying nothing.
+One of the common marketing secrets among professionals is: know that if you try to talk about everything, you’re saying nothing.
 The skill of marketing is finding 1-3 things that really differentiate your product or service and find clever ways to communicate them well.
 For example Nokia work hard to turn their incredible 41 megapixels into a message about 'sheer perfection in every shot'.